-Any visible control that is not currently active or whose setting is currently invalid is dimmed.
+Any visible control that is not currently active or whose setting is cs: currently invalid is dimmed.-<Default ¶ <Bold>Font>page 214

 Dimmed controls cannot be activated by the user and should appear only when the inactive state is short-term (that is, there is something the user can do within the application or the desktop environment to make the control become active).
 When the control is persistently inactive (because of the current configuration of the application or system, or a particular set of companion software is not currently installed), the control should be removed rather than dimmed.